 To give you a better idea of why we shouldn't trust compiler to optimize our code, please check out one of the most useful articles I've ever read: The compiler will optimize that way

-Image by myself, using Blender.
+Image by me, made with Blender.